GSK plan to file up to 20 new drugs by 2020 underwhelms market

 HIV drug cabotegravir will enter final Phase III testing in 2016, along with daprodustat, which boosts red blood cells by mimicking the body's response to high altitude.

-Fibrogen, which has deals with AstraZeneca and Astellas, already has a similar anaemia product in Phase III.
+Fibrogen, which has deals with AstraZeneca and Astellas, already has a similar anemia product in Phase III.

 GSK also announced a collaboration with Regulus Therapeutics in hepatitis C, as well as plans for a pivotal study of novel antibiotic gepotidacin.
 JP Morgan analysts said these Phase III decisions were largely expected.